Getting your Trinity Audio player ready... |

 Does Yale Require the GMAT for MBA Admissions?

-Applicants to Yale’s full-time MBA program are allowed to submit either a GMAT or GRE score for admissions.
-So, if you don’t want to take the GMAT, you can take the GRE instead.
+Applicants to Yale’s full-time MBA program may submit either a GMAT or GRE score for admissions.
+So, if you don’t want to take the GMAT, you may take the GRE instead.

-You will have to choose one of those two exams, however, because test scores are required for applicants to Yale SOM.
+You must choose one of those two exams, however, because applicants to Yale SOM must submit a test score.
 Additionally, keep in mind that the scores you submit must be less than 5 years old (the standard validity window for GMAT and GRE scores).
+Thus, you may submit “legacy” GMAT scores or post-2023 GMAT scores.

-If you’re not sure whether to take the GMAT or GRE for MBA admissions, this article answers some key questions to help you decide.
+If you’re unsure whether to take the GMAT or GRE, this article answers some key questions to help you decide.

 KEY FACT:

-Applicants to Yale’s full-time MBA program are allowed to submit either a GMAT or GRE score for admissions.
+Applicants to Yale’s full-time MBA program may submit either a GMAT or GRE score for admissions.

 Of course, having the choice between two admissions tests begs the question, which test does Yale prefer?